Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 As you deepen your awareness of the present moment, you will begin to notice the plants and wildlife that inhabit your sit spot.
 Journaling or sketching can be enjoyable tools to accompany a sit spot practice.

-2. Dawn Chorus
+2. Listen to the Dawn Chorus

 At any time of day, find a spot where you can sit or stand comfortably outdoors or even near an open window.
 Close your eyes and take 5 to 10 deep breaths to settle into the space.
 Feel the ground beneath you.
 Open your ears to the sounds all around you.
 Let the sounds "wash" over you without focusing on any one sound.
 Listen to the symphony, rather than the solos.